Practice Areas

 In most cases, ALTR is treated with hip revision surgery.
 During revision surgery, your doctor will remove the damaged or loosened MoM implant and replace it with a new model, typically made of different material combinations.
 In addition, your surgeon will remove any tissue that has decayed or been damaged as a result of ALTR.

-Content Reviewed by Michele Stephan – Medical Product Liability Lawyer
+Content Reviewed by Michele Stephan-Arsenault – Product Liability Lawyer

-Michele Stephan handles defective medical device cases in state and federal courts throughout the country.
-Ms. Stephan has represented clients in civil litigation for over 20 years.
-At mctlaw she litigates cases for clients with defective Pinnacle metal on metal hip replacements and failing Biomet metal on metal hip implants.
-Ms. Stephan has represented clients in civil litigation for over 20 years.
-Stephan is a member of the Twelfth Judicial Circuit Pro Bono Committee and the Sarasota County Bar Association Programs Committee.
+Michele Stephan-Arsenault handles product liability cases in state and federal courts throughout the country.
+Ms. Stephan-Arsenault has represented clients in civil litigation for over 25 years.
+At mctlaw she litigates cases for clients with defective hip replacements and defective drug and pharmaceutical lawsuits.
+Ms. Stephan-Arsenault is a member of the Twelfth Judicial Circuit Pro Bono Committee and a Director of the Sarasota County Bar Association.